 What: The Google Ads Customer Match connection enables BlueConic customers to feed segment data or profile information to Google Ads (formerly Google AdWords).

-About BlueConic: BlueConic is a Customer Data Platform that harnesses the data required to power the recognition of an individual at each interaction, and then synchronizes their intent across the marketing ecosystem.
-Click here to learn more.
+About BlueConic: The BlueConic Customer Data Platform harnesses the data required to power the recognition of an individual at each interaction, and then synchronizes their intent across the marketing ecosystem.

 Why: By sending segmentation and profile property data to your advertising platform, you can more effectively reach targeted audiences with digital ads.
 You can stop targeting entire segments of visitors who are not a good fit for your advertising campaigns.
-Instead, you can retarget visitors signed in via Google Search, YouTube or Gmail.
+Instead, you can retarget visitors signed in via Google Search, YouTube, or Gmail.

-Configuring the Google Ads Customer Match Connection
+Configuring a Google Ads Customer Match Connection

-The connection is configured in two steps, available as clickable tabs on the left hand side:
+The connection is configured in two steps, available as clickable tabs on the left-hand side:

 Set up and run

-Export data to Google Ads Customer Match
+Exporting data to Google Ads Customer Match

-- Start by selecting the parent and child accounts that will be used for exchanging data:
+- Start by selecting the parent and child accounts that will be used for exchanging data.

 - Next, select which BlueConic profile properties Google will use to find customer matches.
 Google can match customers by email or by phone number.

-Click the Add mapping button to add a new mapping rule.
+- Set up mapping rules between BlueConic segments and Google Ads custom audiences:Click the Add mapping button to add a new mapping rule.
 Then search a BlueConic segment and type the name of the audience it should map to.
-You can remove a mapping rule by hovering over it and clicking the "x" icon on the right hand side.
+You can remove a mapping rule by hovering over it and clicking the "x" icon on the right-hand side.